-Clinical education accounts for approximately one third of the DPT curriculum as measured by contact hours.
-Four clinical education experiences provide a total of 42 full-time weeks which are critical to the development of minimal competencies required for professional practice.
+Clinical education accounts for approximately one third of the DPT curriculum, providing a total of 42 full-time weeks which are critical to the development of minimal competencies required for professional practice.
 Clinical education experiences are designed to provide students with the opportunity to apply knowledge, skills, attitudes, and behaviors needed for entry into the practice of physical therapy.
 Learning occurs directly as a function of being immersed within various practice settings.
 Clinical education occurs in off-campus physical therapy practices with individuals having agreed to certain standards of behavior through contractual arrangements for their services.

 Part-time clinical experiences are integrated into the didactic school year under the Service Learning courses (PT 591, PT 592, PT 691, PT 692).

 Bellarmine University is a proud member of the Ohio Kentucky Consortium of Physical Therapy Programs (OKCPTP), a collection of 14 physical therapist academic programs whose mission is “to cultivate the culture of excellence in physical therapist clinical education through leadership, collaboration, service, innovation and scholarship”.

 The clinical education program at Bellarmine University is comprised of four full-time clinical experiences, totaling 42 weeks.

 - PT 710 Practice Experience I (12 weeks)

 - PT 720 Practice Experience II (12 weeks)

 - PT 730 Practice Experience III (12 weeks)